Koha-Community/kohadocs/source/tools.rst

    label

--  Choose if you'd like Koha to try to split your call numbers (usually used on Spine Labels)
+-  Choose if you'd like Koha to try to split your call numbers (usually used on spine labels)

 -  Finally choose your text settings such as alignment, font type and size.

-After saving, your layouts will appear on the 'Manage Layouts' page.
+After saving, your layouts will appear on the 'Manage layouts' page.

 .. _label-batches-label:

 Batches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  *Get there:* More > Tools > Label Creator > Manage > Label batches
+-  *Get there:* More > Tools > Label creator > Manage > Label batches

 Batches are made up of the barcodes you would like to print.
 Once in this tool you can search for the item records you would like to print